muratkendir/samplycity/docs/pointcloud.md

 **File Name:** pnt002.gml

-**Description:** pnt002 is a internally stored pointcloud dataset with the same location with bldg004, but has additional tree and ground surfaces.
+**Description:** pnt002 is a internally stored pointcloud dataset and shares the same location and geometry with dem001.

 **Tags:** MassPointRelief, PointCloud, MultiPoint